 How soon after birth can I use a sling?

 As soon as you feel able!
-As soon as you feel able!
 I’ve known parents to carry right from the first day if they’ve felt well enough to do so.
 The important thing is to listen to your body – you’ve just given birth!
-So do take it easy on your body and give yourself time to heal but if you feel strong enough to give it a go.
+So take it easy on your body and give yourself time to heal but if you feel strong enough to give it a go.
 Go for it!

 What if I had a cesarean birth?

 The exact same rules apply – as long as the carrier is high and tight and not putting any pressure on your scar or core there is no reason not to carry.
-It’s not like exercise you don’t have to wait for 6 or 12 weeks or any arbitarty point.
-It’s quite simply when you feel ready and while I’ve definitely known parents who’ve felt ready a week or so after a section, I’ve known others whose recovery has taken longer and its been more like 5 or 6 weeks.
+It’s not like exercise you don’t have to wait for 6 or 12 weeks or any arbitrary point.
+It’s quite simply when you feel ready and while I’ve definitely known parents who’ve felt ready a week or so after a section, I’ve known others whose recovery has taken longer and its been more like 5 or 6 weeks or more.

-The one thing I would avoid is any carrier with a very heavy waist band at this point, but carriers such as the Caboo or stretchy wrap are absolutely perfect for those early days when you are still healing.
+The one thing I would avoid is any carrier with a very heavy waist band at this point, but carriers such as the Caboo, stretchy wrap, Izmi baby carrier or Ergo Embrace are absolutely perfect for those early days when you are still healing.